 17.2.1.
-Net official development assistance, total and to least developed countries, as a proportion of the Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee donors' gross national income (GNI)
+Net official development assistance, total and to least developed countries, as a proportion of the Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee donors'

 According to information from the Ministry for Foreign Affairs, the total percentage was 0.29% of GNI in 2016, and the proportion going to poorest countries was 0.08%.